creme332/codewars-stats-visualiser/README.md

 `katalibrary.csv` contains kata-specific data of around 11,000 katas.
 This list is pre-made and is updated if a user has solved katas not found within this list.

-> Some information found in `katalibrary.csv` may be outdated.
-For example : totalAttempts, totalCompleted, totalStars, voteScore.

 `compkatas.csv` contains user-specific data for all katas you have completed.
 This data was extracted using [codewars API](https://dev.codewars.com/#introduction).
 Example : date of completion of each kata.